TUW-GEO/yeoda/README.md

 <sup><a href='/tests/test_loading.py#L269-L271' title='Snippet source file'>snippet source</a> | <a href='#snippet-data_cube_load_numpy_by_pixels' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

-### Read rasta data by bounding box
+### Read raster data by bounding box
-Using the data cube's `load_by_geom` you can specify for instance a bounding box geometry and *yeoda* will load and return the raster data covered by it.
+Using the datacube's `load_by_geom` you can specify for instance a bounding box geometry and *yeoda* will load and return the raster data covered by it.
 The `dtype` parameters determines the data type that will be returned, in this example a numpy array (see [numpy](https://numpy.org/) for details).